Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 Next

-The North West Company: A Genealogist’s Guide to the “Pedlars form Quebec”
+The North West Company: A Genealogist’s Guide to the “Pedlars from Quebec”